Back to Top

 In order to use Stocks and Shares in MMEX, we need to create an account of type: Investment.

-The name for this account would generally be the name of the Stock Broker.
-In our example we have selected the stock broker being called Yahoo Finance.
+The name for this account would generally be the name of the stock exchange or Stock Broker.
+In our example we have selected the stock exchange being called HKEX.

 We refer to Stocks as the companies that we have purchased shares.

-Let us say that we purchase shares in two companies from out stock broker Yahoo Finance, we would create new entries in the stock portfolio view for our companies.
+Let us say that we purchase shares in two companies from our stock exchange HKEX, we would create new entries in the stock portfolio view for our companies.

 As an initial entry for each company we would supply the following: